th3matty/JavaScriptmas-Challanges/README.md

 #  :christmas_tree: JavaScriptmas-Challanges  :christmas_tree:

-Every day from the frist december till christmas eve Scrimba provides the community with a coding challange which i am going to solve.
+Every day from the frist december till christmas eve Scrimba provides the community with  coding challenges.

 >For every Challange i will push a new branch.